Lab-RoCoCo-Sapienza/RoCoCo-Lounge/docs/source/usage.rst

       ssh <yourUserGroup>@<ipServer>

-   - **Username**: the User Group you have to use while connecting to the server depends on your specific affiliation with LabRoCoCo.
+   - **Username**: the User Group you have to use while connecting to the server depends on your specific affiliation with Lab RoCoCo.
 If you are a Master Student, use the Group "user".
 If you are a PhD Student, use the Group "phd_student".
 If you are a Professor, use the Group "professor".
    - **Password**: inside the Google Calendar description you are going to find the password for the "user" account.
 For the remaining groups, ask to one of the admin.
    - **NOTE**: It is forbidden to create new personal users on the servers.
    - **Exception**: If there is an European Project or any sort of project that requires multi-role users to cooperate on a single account, please contact the
-   LabRoCoCo's Admins to create a new user group that will be used specifically for that project.
+   Lab RoCoCo's Admins to create a new user group that will be used specifically for that project.

 2. **Check GPU Usage**: Use the following commands to check GPU and server load: